scandiwebcom/google-tag-manager/README.md

     9.1.
 If you have amount switchers user can see on the category or search pages, and amount is pushed incorrectly, please contact aleksejt@scandiweb.com in order to report the problem.

-10. Configure color, size variables to be named, as required.
+10. Configure color, size variables to be named, as required;

-11. Enter the brand, to be pushed with ALL of the projects (dynamic change will be added later).
+11. Enter the brand, to be pushed with ALL of the projects (dynamic change will be added later);

+12. If you want checkout options to be pushed, please enter ids to be used in jQuery selectors to select all radios.